Our evidence-based analysis of Huperzine A features unique references to scientific papers and anecdotal reports.

-Many individuals lack sufficient choline in their diets therefore supplementation can be effective.
+Many individuals lack sufficient choline in their diets, therefore supplementation may be beneficial.

-Huperzine A is also often paired with Noopept, a powerful and popular nootropic.
+Huperzine A is also often paired with Noopept, a powerful synthetic nootropic.

 Memory Boosting Huperzine A Stack

-Longer-term safety has not been studied.
-Occasionally, huperzine A can cause digestive upset such as nausea, vomiting, and diarrhea.
-If taken in excessively large doses it can cause slurred speech, muscle twitching, drooling, incontinence, elevated blood pressure, and a slow heart rate.
+When taken in large doses huperzine A can cause nausea, vomiting, diarrhea, slurred speech, muscle twitching, drooling, incontinence, elevated blood pressure, and a slow heart rate.

 Where to Buy

 Huperzine A supplements are relatively easy to find wherever supplements are sold locally or can be purchased online.
-We recommended Source Naturals Huperzine A tablets from Amazon.
+We recommended Double Wood Supplements Huperzine A tablets from Amazon.

-Alternatively, you can order Huperzine A from a specialized nootropic vendor such as AbsorbYourHealth.com.
+Alternatively, you can order Huperzine A from a specialized nootropic vendor such as PureNootropics.net.